ashish0910/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis<br>
 It is small project doing twitter sentiment analysis using tweepy , textblob .
-It uses matplotlib.pyplot for plotting the pie chart . <br>
+It uses matplotlib.pyplot for plotting the pie chart<br>
 Steps to run: <br />
 1.open the directory in terminal<br />
 2.write python script.py<br />